 Opportunities and risks

 The consistently high demand for tourism forms the basis for the global positioning and marketing of the Jungfraujoch – Top of Europe.
-UNWTO, the tourism organisation of the United Nations, puts the worldwide growth in arrivals at a remarkable 7% in 2017.
-This was the highest increase in tourism demand in the last seven years.
-The UNWTO expects a continuation of this strong momentum in 2018 and a growth rate of 4 to 5 per cent.
+UNWTO, the tourism organisation of the United Nations, puts the worldwide growth in arrivals at 3.9% in 2016.
+This was the seventh year in a row with an increased tourism demand.
+UNWTO also expects a continuation of this trend in 2017.

 In Switzerland, arrivals remained more or less constant over the same period.
 However, visitor numbers from China have declined significantly (-22%).
 This market has been among the most important of the Jungfrau Railway for the last few years.
 By way of contrast, the number of overnight stays of guests from other Asian countries, such as Japan, India and Korea, remained stable.
 In the Bernese Oberland, arrivals and overnight stays, with a 1% reduction in available hotel beds, saw an overall drop of 3% compared to the previous year.
 The number of visitors to the Jungfraujoch has responded to this development in demand potential.
 The extraordinary figures of 2015, with one million visitors on the Jungfraujoch, which was mainly due to a surge in the Chinese segment, could not be repeated.
 With its second best result, the company has returned to the medium-term growth path (see Jungfraujoch visitors).
 Viewed over the course of several years, it is striking that the Jungfrau Railway was able to take disproportionate advantage of the tourism potential of Switzerland with regard to Jungfraujoch visitors.

 Chart comparison of overnight stays / arrivals at Jungfraujoch